Different Hardwood Flooring Types | Home Flooring Pros

 I don’t know about you, but when I search online for information about the types of hardwood floors available I’m expecting more than just a couple of hundred words about solid hardwood vs engineered hardwood flooring!

-If I’m going to consider making a large financial investment in new wood flooring I want to know about ALL the hardwood flooring types available before I make a decision.
+When you consider making a large financial investment in new wood flooring you want to know about ALL the hardwood flooring types available before making a decision.
 That includes construction types, different styles, colors, grades and finishes, as well as plank width and the types of wood floor installation.